All work

 Mana

-A fintech mobile app built for gamers — a debit card with daily-spending points, exclusive gaming perks, quests and financial tracking in a gaming-inspired UI.
-Banking that respects how its users actually live.
+A fintech mobile app built for gamers.
+A debit card with daily-spending points, exclusive gaming perks, quests and financial tracking wrapped in a gaming-inspired UI.
+Banking that actually respects how its users live.

 Role